john0248/bikesharing/README.md

 ![](gender_trips.png)

-Hours of usages are low from the hours of 2-4 am.
+Hours of usages are low from the hours of 2-4am.
 This would be a perfect time to perform the maintenance and checks on the bikes.

 ![](August_Peak_hours.png)